Arlington Cemetery station: History

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
-The platforms at the Arlington Cemetery station would be rebuilt between February 13 to May 23, 2021.
+The platforms at the Arlington Cemetery station were rebuilt from February 13 to May 23, 2021.

 On March 19, 2020, this station closed in response to the COVID-19 pandemic.
 The station reopened on August 23, 2020.

 Between January 15 to January 21, 2021, this station was closed because of security concerns related to the 2021 Inauguration.

 Station layout

 Arlington Cemetery is unique in its design, located just below ground level and only covered by a bridge carrying Memorial Drive.
+It is also one of two stations with three levels (the other being Fort Totten).
 Escalators from Memorial Drive go down two levels to the mezzanine, where customers may purchase SmarTrip cards at vending machines and pass through fare control.
+A knock-out panel exists between the exits at the mezzanine level.
 Escalators on the other side of fare control then go up to the side platforms.
 Elevators go directly to the platforms with one fare gate for each elevator at platform level.